Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 Waikiki Beach on Oahu.

-Be sure to check out the Waikiki Beach section of this guide before you go to find the section of beach that best fits what you’re looking for.
+Be sure to check out the Waikiki Beach section of this guide before you go to find the section of the beach that best fits what you’re looking for.

 Plus, there are lots of things to do in Waikiki on a budget.
 Find out my 25 favorite things to do in Waikiki!